 told reporters in Beijing.

-The national security law, imposed by the Chinese Communist Party (CCP) in Hong Kong four years ago in the wake of mass pro-democracy protests, criminalized speeches or actions deemed secessionist, subversive, terrorist, or colluding with foreign forces against the communist regime.
+The national security law, imposed by the Chinese Communist Party in Hong Kong four years ago in the wake of mass pro-democracy protests, criminalized speeches or actions deemed secessionist, subversive, terrorist, or colluding with foreign forces against the communist regime.

-More than 200 people have been arrested on allegations of violating the security law since its enactment in 2020, with around half subsequently convicted, according to a Hong Kong Business Advisory
+More than 200 people have been arrested on allegations of violating the security law since its enactment in 2020, with around half subsequently convicted, according to a Hong Kong business advisory

 published jointly by the U.S. Departments of State, Agriculture, Commerce, Homeland Security, and Treasury on Sept.
 6.